Life coach. Business coach. Performance coach. Leadership coach. Health coach. Sports coach.

-There is confusion in the coaching industry, and it’s completely understandable.
+There is confusion in the coaching industry and it’s completely understandable.
 Coaching is a broad term, and everyone uses their own definition.
 There are hundreds of different coaching schools and certification programs.
 Anyone can call themselves a coach.

-Instead of providing you with numerous definitions of coaching, what I’ve chosen to do in this post is look at two of the primary ways coaching is defined.
+Instead of providing you with numerous definitions of coaching, what I’ve chosen to do in this post is to look at two of the primary ways coaching is defined.
 You can think of these as the two umbrellas in which most of the other definitions fall under.
 Then, we’ll focus on the main distinction between the two.

 Here’s how I would classify the two umbrellas of coaching: